jasonwunady/flappy-bird-plus/README.md

 This project is open source.
 Feel free to modify and distribute.

-## Contributing
+## Todo

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request
+1. Make this game playable from a web browser

 Enjoy playing Flappy Bird Plus!